-11.2 Bereavement Leave (Sessional Employees)
+10.2 Bereavement Leave (Sessional Employees)

-A sessional employee is entitled to bereavement leave with pay, pro-rata in proportion to sessions worked.
+10.2.1 A sessional employee is entitled to bereavement leave with pay, pro-rata in proportion to sessions worked.

-12. SESSIONAL EMPLOYEES
+11. SESSIONAL EMPLOYEES

-- 12.1 The overall proportion of sessional employees shall not exceed a maximum, in any one calendar year of: - 12.1.1 fifteen percent (15%) of the total budgeted teaching salary costs, including sessional employment within the Tasmanian Skills Institute; or - 12.1.2 fifteen percent (15%) of the total budgeted teaching salary costs, including sessional employment within the Tasmanian Polytechnic, incurred in delivering industry specific training packages, programs or courses. - 12.2 An increase in the proportion of sessional employees shall only occur following consultation with and the agreement of the union. - 12.3 A session on campus is to extend for a minimum of 3 hours, other than in General Education teams in the Tasmanian Polytechnic where the minimum period will be 2 hours and can extend for up to a maximum of 7 hours with an unpaid meal break after a maximum of 5 continuous hours of work. - 12.4 A sessional employee is to be paid his or her normal hourly rate for attendance on-site on a campus where such attendance is required at the direction of the employer and is for the purposes of participating in activities other than the delivery of a session of teaching.
+11.1 The overall proportion of sessional employees shall not exceed a maximum, in any one calendar year of:

+fifteen percent (15%) of the total budgeted teaching salary costs, including sessional employment within TasTAFE

+11.2 An increase in the proportion of sessional employees shall only occur following consultation with and the agreement of the union.

+- 11.3 A session on campus is to extend for a minimum of 3 hours, other than in Foundation teams where the minimum period will be 2 hours and can extend for up to a maximum of 7 hours with an unpaid meal break after a maximum of 5 continuous hours of work. - 11.4 A sessional employee is to be paid his or her normal hourly rate for attendance on-site on a campus where such attendance is required at the direction of the employer and is for the purposes of participating in activities other than the delivery of a session of teaching.